Albatro5s/CSE-3541---Custom-Raytrace/README.md

 	shape, size, etc. using compute shaders in Unity.
 The languages I used were C# for scripts and HLSL for the shader programming.

- - Includes full reflections (based on an energy system so they don't reflect forever), anti-aliasing (only while camera is still - anti-aliasing only properly renders while the objects are immobile), directional lighting effects, and hard shadows.
+ - Includes full reflections (based on an energy system so they don't reflect forever + Lambert diffuse for varying reflection amounts!), anti-aliasing (only while camera is still - anti-aliasing only properly renders while the objects are immobile), directional lighting effects, and hard shadows.